lady bug on leaf (f/8)

-Originally uploaded by Gilesb.
+Originally uploaded by mikefranklin.

 This church was built in 1875 and is a typical example of rural New Zealand churches of its era.
 It is still in use and beautifully preserved and maintained outside and in.
 We couldn't get inside because it was locked, but the interior woodwork is a must for a return visit!